 How to book

-Places are funded for subscribing local authorities.
+Places are funded for teaching partnership local authorities.
 All others can purchase individual places at events.

 Please check with your Line Manager or Workforce Development team before booking to ensure your application follows local policy and procedures.
 This may include completion of a Learning Agreement for any funded CPD activity.